-Cause means gross inefficiency, fraud or neglect of duties.
-Failure to attend three consecutive regular meetings of the historic preservation district commission (HPDC) constitutes a neglect of duties.
+- Cause means gross inefficiency, fraud or neglect of duties.
+Failure to attend three consecutive regular meetings of the historic preservation district commission (HPDC) constitutes a neglect of duties. - Contemporary shall be those structures not classified as historic by the HPDC.

-Contemporary shall be those structures not classified as historic by the HPDC.
+Certificate of appropriateness See §9.15.

-- Certificate of appropriateness See §9.15. is a certificate authorizing the demolition, renovation, alteration or repair, if only for exteriors, of a historic structure which has been so designated by the city council. - Desirable shall refer to those structures which the HPDC deems to be a moderate historical or cultural value to the city, state or nation. - Exterior features means the architectural style, general design and general arrangement of the exterior of a structure, including the color, the kind and texture of the building material and the type and style of all windows, doors, light fixtures, signs and other appurtenant fixtures and other natural features such as trees and shrubbery. - Historic includes that which is significant by reason of: (a) Age. (b) Distinguishing characteristics as an architectural specimen or inherently valuable as a representation of a period, style, method of construction, or structure intended for a particular purpose, such as a foundry or forge. (c) Being a notable work of construction or a notable work of a master designer or architect. (d) Identification with personages or events important in local, state or national history. (e) Reflecting cultural, political, spiritual, economic, social or artistic history of the community, state or nation. - Historic preservation district is any area which includes or encompasses such historic sites, landmarks, buildings, signs, structures or objects as the Alexandria City Council may determine to be appropriate for preservation.
+- Desirable shall refer to those structures which the HPDC deems to be a moderate historical or cultural value to the city, state or nation. - Exterior features means the architectural style, general design and general arrangement of the exterior of a structure, including the color, the kind and texture of the building material and the type and style of all windows, doors, light fixtures, signs and other appurtenant fixtures and other natural features such as trees and shrubbery. - Historic includes that which is significant by reason of: (a) Age. (b) Distinguishing characteristics as an architectural specimen or inherently valuable as a representation of a period, style, method of construction, or structure intended for a particular purpose, such as a foundry or forge. (c) Being a notable work of construction or a notable work of a master designer or architect. (d) Identification with personages or events important in local, state or national history. (e) Reflecting cultural, political, spiritual, economic, social or artistic history of the community, state or nation. - Historic preservation district is any area which includes or encompasses such historic sites, landmarks, buildings, signs, structures or objects as the city council may determine to be appropriate for preservation.
 Such designated district need not be a single enclosed area nor do the areas or sites have to be contiguous to constitute a district.